Safe Ministry Policy and Guidelines

 At the commencement of the year, and as children and young people join the group, parents and guardians should be provided with the following information about the group:

 i.
-The purpose of the group (including a clear statement that the children / young people will be taught about the God of the Bible)
+The purpose of the group (including a clear statement that the children and young people will be taught about the God of the Bible)

-x.
-Record Keeping (why information is required, how it will be stored and who will be given access to the information – see Item 16 Record Keeping).
+vi.
+Record Keeping (why information is required, how it will be stored and who will be given access to the information – see 16) Record Keeping)

-xi.
-An invitation and opportunity to seek further information (including this Policy).
+vii.
+An invitation and opportunity to seek further information (including this Policy)

 Parents and guardians should be provided with an update of information as to the activities of the group once a term.

-Parents are to be notified by the Children’s Ministry Co-ordinator if their children have been exposed to a seriously contagious diseases.
+Parents are to be notified by the church if their children have been exposed to a seriously contagious disease.

-All workers handling food must comply with the kitchen policy (see Item 19 Food and Kitchen).
+All workers handling food must comply with the kitchen policy (see 19) Food and Kitchen).

 Tissues should be available in all children’s rooms.